virtual-labs/exp-portal-frames-iiith/experiment/aim.md

 Portal frame construction is therefore typically seen in warehouses, barns and other places where large, open spaces are required at low cost and a pitched roof is acceptable

-#### Objective

-To know the shear force diagram and bending moment diagram for a given portal frame